cpfaff/rbefdata_paper/paper/rbefdata.md

 * caption:
-          The code box shows the two ways of getting metadata information of a dataset.
+        The code box shows the two possible ways of getting metadata information for dataset provided on a BEFdata platform.
 First the meta data can be directly accessed by the `bef.portal.get.metadata()` command that needs the ID of dataset for download.
-The ID can be found in the URL of the dataset.
-As each dataset is associated with metadata on download it can also be extracted by the R internal `attributes()` command.
+The ID can be obtained from the URL of the dataset.
+As each dataset is associated with metadata on download it can be extracted by the R internal `attributes()` command.

-The dataset list from the proposal contains three datasets, of which we only use the second and third.
-These two are written into two separate R variables called `Nretention` and `design` before decide upon how to merge them.
-Inspecting the headers of both datasets shows that each of them contains a column with a `plot_id` that seems suitable for merging.
+The dataset list from the proposal contains three datasets, of which we only use the second and third here.
+These two are written into two separate R variables called `Nretention` and `design` before merging them.
+Inspecting the headers of both datasets reveals that each of them contains a column with a `plot_id` that seems suitable for merging.
 We make use of the metadata of the columns to check if this really is the case.

 ```r